-- Reviewing and approving our general compensation strategy. - Establishing annual and long-term performance goals for our executive officers. - Conducting and reviewing with the Board of Directors an annual evaluation of the performance of our executive officers, as appropriate. - Evaluating the competitiveness of the compensation of our executive officers. - Reviewing and approving the selection of our peer companies. - Reviewing and approving all salaries, bonuses, equity awards, perquisites, post-service arrangements, and other compensation and benefit plans for Alphabet's Chief Executive Officer and all other executive officers. - Reviewing and approving the terms of any offer letters, employment agreements, termination agreements or arrangements, change in control agreements, indemnification agreements, and other material agreements between us and our Chief Executive Officer or all other executive officers. - Acting as the administering committee for our stock and bonus plans and for any equity, cash or similar compensation arrangements that may be adopted by us from time to time. - Providing oversight for our overall compensation plans and benefit programs, monitoring trends in executive and overall compensation, and making recommendations to the Board of Directors with respect to improvements to such plans and programs or the adoption of new plans and programs.
+- Reviewing and approving our general compensation strategy. - Establishing annual and long-term performance goals for our senior management. - Conducting and reviewing with our Board of Directors an annual evaluation of the performance of our senior management, as appropriate. - Evaluating the competitiveness of the compensation of our senior management. - Reviewing and approving the selection of our peer companies for the purposes of benchmarking compensation. - Reviewing and approving all salaries, bonuses, equity awards, perquisites, post-service arrangements, stock ownership requirements and other compensation and benefit plans for Alphabet's Chief Executive Officer and other members of senior management. - Reviewing and approving the terms of any offer letters, employment agreements, termination agreements or arrangements, changein-control agreements, indemnification agreements, and other material agreements between us, on the one hand, and our Chief Executive Officer or member of senior management, on the other. - Acting as the administering committee for our stock and bonus plans and for any equity, cash or similar compensation arrangements that may be adopted by us from time to time. - Providing oversight for our overall compensation plans and benefit programs for employees, monitoring trends in executive and overall compensation, and making recommendations to the Board of Directors with respect to improvements to such plans and programs or the adoption of new plans and programs. - Reviewing and approving compensation programs and stock ownership requirements, as well as salaries, fees, bonuses, and equity awards for the non-employee members of our Board of Directors. - Reviewing plans for the development, retention, and succession of our senior management. - Reviewing executive education and development programs. - Monitoring total equity usage for compensation and establishing appropriate equity dilution levels. - Reviewing and discussing with management the annual Compensation Discussion and Analysis (CD&A) disclosure and the related tabular presentations regarding named executive officer compensation and, based on this review and discussions, making a recommendation to include the CD&A disclosure and the tabular presentations in our annual public filings. - Preparing and approving the annual Leadership Development and Compensation Committee Report to be included in our annual public filings. - Overseeing risks and exposures associated with leadership assessment, management succession planning, and executive compensation programs and arrangements, including incentive plans.